 - Customers must be informed at the point of sale the duration of time for which a smart device will receive security software updates.

 - A ban on manufacturers using universal default passwords, such as ‘password’ or ‘admin’, that are often present in a device’s factory settings and are easily guessable.

 - Manufacturers will be required to provide a public point of contact to make it simpler for anyone to report a vulnerability.

 The IoT Security Foundation (IoTSF) welcomes the announcement as a significant step towards ‘making it safe to connect’ to the Internet of Things, having championed the need for fit-for-purpose security across all market segments since it was founded in 2015.
 The consumer sector is highlighted as being of immediate concern due to users security knowledge gaps and overwhelming evidence provided by researchers and media headlines highlighting industry poor practices.

 Good security hygiene includes updating security software and having a vulnerability management process.
 Vulnerability disclosure practice provides an indicator as to the importance a manufacturer places on the digital security and IoTSF’s 2018 research into global consumer product companies highlighted that less than 10% of vendors provided a channel open to report security issues.
-Whilst the situation has slightly improved, it remains far from an unacceptable level and IoTSF has continued to support efforts to drive standards and guide regulation as part of its mission to help secure the IoT.
+Whilst the situation has slightly improved, it remains at an unacceptable level and IoTSF has continued to support efforts to drive standards and guide regulation as part of its mission to help secure the IoT.

 About the regulation